View on GitHub

 }

-NOTE: entity can have custom constructor, key properties can be read-only, and it doesn’t need to inherit from anything, implement any interfaces or use any custom attributes (unless you want to).
-As shown above, it can even be a simple record type, with support for .NET 6 DateOnly type to boot!
+NOTE: entity can have custom constructor, key properties can be read-only (Category and Id in this case for example), and it doesn’t need to inherit from anything, implement any interfaces or use any custom attributes (unless you want to).
+As shown above, it can even be a simple record type.

 The entity can be stored and retrieved with: